Midway upon the journey of our life

-Discussion Theme: What does it mean to study Truth and Politics?
+Discussion Theme: What does it mean to study the relationship between Truth and Politics?

 At first glance, this question seems to have some easy answers.
 For example, one could say Truth is about facts, not lies.
 Politics is about whether politicians tell the Truth or simply lie.
-While both propositions are accurate, I want to suggest they only scratch the surface of much broader topic.
+While both propositions are accurate, I believe that they only scratch the surface of much broader and much more interesting topic.
 Facts are important–indeed, in short supply these days among public officials!–but what we mean by Truth is even more profound.
 In a courtroom, one swears to tell the “whole truth and nothing but the truth” (see HERE).
 What is the whole truth?
 Similarly, when we pose a question about Politics, we are addressing an equally profound theme.
 If we are telling “the whole truth,” what does it mean to say we should tell “nothing but the truth”?

 Discussion theme: What does it mean to tell the Whole Truth in a democracy?

 In this section, we will consider two types of cases in which Truthtelling is relevant to sustaining a healthy democracy.
 The first type is the deliberate distortion of the Truth.
 The second is–or may be, depending on your judgment–an example of not telling the whole Truth.

 NOTE: These readings and videos represent different challenges to our pursuit of the Truth in a democracy.
 Focus in particular on Tucker Carlson’s videos.
 Ask what approach he is taking to interpreting facts and millions of people follow his every word.

 Deep fake video of Joe Biden admitting to voter fraud: WATCH

 “Surge of Virus Misinformation Stumps Facebook and Twitter” PRINT AND READ

 Tucker Carlson on COVID: Vaccines, Masks, and Mandates

 May 6, 2021, “How many Americans have died after getting COVID vaccine?”
 PRINT and WATCH